 Graduate Program Coordinator.
-Dr. Sara Young
+Dr. Sara Young Phone: 508-929-8246 Email: syoung3@worcester.edu

 The Education Department at WSU is committed to creating a teaching/learning-based environment that will provide caring, competent, creative teachers for the Commonwealth of Massachusetts and beyond.
 The programs provide theoretical and practical knowledge of adolescents' developmental needs, abilities, and interests.
 Practitioners who are schooled in reflective practices and contemporary, research-based classroom techniques, strategies, and resources become skilled educators.
 Lifelong learning is a requirement of being an effective teacher/scholar and professional development is integral to teacher growth.